can3p/pcom/README.md

 for all this lies in vc funding and corporate structure of the platforms which requires every growing profits.

+The platforms also have no incentive to keep the content forever or surface it at all.

 In the very beginning all social networks started as a way to get updates from your friends and relatives and to discover people which you like to read and possible want to get connected offline.